Employer Sponsored Visa

 Inclusion of Family Members

-Spouses/Partners and children can be included in a TSS visa application as dependent family members.
-These family members have unrestricted work and study rights or transition to permanent residency.
+Spouses/Partners and children can be included in a SID visa application as dependent family members.
+These family members have unrestricted work and study rights.
+Eligibility for permanent residency depends on meeting separate visa requirements.

 Employer Nomination Scheme (ENS) Visa – Subclass 186